-BSE control measures in countries such as the UK, Switzerland and Ireland18 with a significant BSE epidemic were mainly targeted towards the exclusion from the ruminant feed of ruminant meat-and-bone meal.
+BSE control measures in countries such as the UK, Switzerland and Ireland17 with a significant BSE epidemic were mainly targeted towards the exclusion from the ruminant feed of ruminant meat-and-bone meal.
 The subsequent reduction of the incidence and the varying rate of decrease which followed the perceived level of enforcement of the feed bans (including the risk of cross-contamination), show that ruminant meat-and-bone meal was/is indeed the main common source of the epidemic.
+This aspect is discussed in detail in Horn et al, 2001.

-Also, the known patterns of commercial distribution of tallow failed to show an association with the distribution of BSE in the UK but did show an association with the distribution of Meat-and-bone meal, and it was concluded that (Wilesmith,1988 et al).
-Tallow was not responsible for the majority of cases in the epidemic because, unlike MBM, it went to a rather small number of blenders all of which distributed nationwide.
+Also, the known patterns of commercial distribution of tallow failed to show an association with the distribution of BSE in the UK but did show an association with the distribution of Meat-and-bone meal, and it was concluded that (Wilesmith,1988 et al) tallow was not responsible for the majority of cases in the epidemic because, unlike MBM, it went to a rather small number of blenders all of which distributed nation-wide.
 The geographical variation could therefore not be explained from a tallow source.